 A pre-payment of tax may be made at the Register of Wills before the REV-1500 is filed.
-In writing, supply the Register with the decedent's full name, date of death and Social Security number along with the prepayment.
-All checks must be made payable to "Register of Wills, Agent" and presented to the Register of Wills of the county where the decedent resided.
+In writing, supply the Register with the decedent's full name, date of death, and Social Security number along with the prepayment.
+All checks must be made payable to "Register of Wills, Agent."